awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 1. In the navigation pane, choose **Roles**\.

-1. In the list, choose the name of the execution role that you created in [Create the Lambda Function](#lambda-create-function)\.
+1. In the list, choose the name of the execution role that you created in [Create the Lambda function](#lambda-create-function)\.

 1. Choose the **Permissions** tab\.